msasikanth/MinioZooperTemplate/README.md

 #Donate :

-I am not charging for the dash, If you like it and want to donate a few buck for the work i will be thankful to you.
+I am not charging for the dash, If you like it and want to donate a few bucks for the work i will be thankful to you.

 Donate to sasikanthmiriyampalli@gmail.com through PayPal.